 Psychology is the scientific study of the mind and its functions.
 This exciting degree will help you learn more about yourself and others, and give you a deep insight into how the human mind works and affects behaviour.

-The extended degree programmes include a foundation year, which will provide you with a sound introduction to key elements needed for studying Psychology at degree level.
-Our extended degree programme will provide you with a thorough and supportive academic preparation for study.
+The extended degree programmes include a foundation year, which will provide you with a sound introduction to key elements needed for studying at degree level.
+Our extended degree programmes will provide you with a thorough and supportive academic preparation for further study.
 The foundation year is carefully designed to build confidence in your abilities, develop essential academic and study skills, and provide you with the subject specific knowledge essential for success.
 Successful completion of the foundation year will provide direct progression onto our BPS accredited Psychology degree.

 On this BSc , you’ll develop an excellent understanding of all the core areas of this inspiring field, including biological, social and developmental psychology.
 You’ll explore how psychology can have a positive impact on people's lives, and learn about the latest developments, in subjects as diverse as neuropsychology and criminal psychology.